supercrytoking/discord-bot-boilerplate/README.md

 # Discord Bot Boilerplate
 A boilerplate to quickly deploy a powerful Discord bot.
+Quickly and painlessly deploy a powerful, lightweight and extremely easy-to-manage Discord bot for both beginners and expert users.
+No experiece needed.

 # Features
 - [x] 100% free and open source.